eclipse-sprotty/sprotty-website/hugo/content/docs/dependency_injection.md

     ...
 }
 ```
-The most important thing for our component to available in Sprotty is annotating it with `@injectable()`.
+The most important thing for our component to be available in Sprotty is annotating it with `@injectable()`.
 Otherwise the dependency injection won't work.

-Now as seen in the example [above](#the-container), we can just bind it in the container like this:
+Now, as seen in the example [above](#the-container), we can just bind it in the container like this:
 ```Typescript
 configureModelElement(context, 'edge', SEdge, PolylineEdgeView);
 ```